carmonalab/ProjecTILs/README.md

 </p>

 **Note:** ProjecTILs performs cell state quantifications in the PCA latent space.
 UMAP embeddings are provided for visual exploration only and should be interpreted with caution as cell-cell distances and densities in UMAP are highly distorted (see e.g. [Chari and Pachter (2023)](https://doi.org/10.1371/journal.pcbi.1011288))

+Your ***query object*** is expected to have scRNA-seq raw counts, which will be internally log-normalized by ProjecTILs.
+If you prefer to use a different data normalization strategy, store the normalized data in the "data" layer of your Seurat object and run ProjecTILs functions with the `skip.normalize=TRUE` flag.

 ### ProjecTILs CASE STUDIES